sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/editor.md

 ## So, where shall I start?

 Experiment with different editors to see which one works best for you.
-I found that populair software is most of the time accessible too.
+I found that popular software is most of the time accessible too.

 When I depended on TTS technoligy, I was very happy with [vscodium](https://vscodium.com).
 [Github desktop](https://desktop.github.com) was also handy for me.
 It is graphical and had many shortcuts.
 I wrote this in 2023 so there is a good chance if you're reading this that these products are not the most accessible anymore.
-So experiment with different editors, going from most populair to less populair.
+So experiment with different editors, going from most popular to less populair.

 Nextup, we will learn more about searching for information on the web.